muchimi/JoystickGremlinEx/docs/usage.md

 The top of the user interface below the toolbar is the device list, shown as a list of tabs.
 The list shows all detected devices, as well as special devices (like OSC), keyboard, modes, and some general options to setup user plugins and profile options.

 Click on a tab to select the device as the active device.
+You can also use the mouse wheel to scroll the tabs left or right which will also select a new device tab.

 #### Special devices